September 12, 2024

 Three Local Bakeries You “Knead” To Know

 In the wee small hours of the morning, while most are still sleeping, a handful of dedicated Winston-Salem artists are already up to their elbows in a sugary cloud of flour.

 One by one, these meticulous artisans stretch and pull giant sheets of gloriously smooth dough, squeeze shiny drops of buttercream onto a rainbow of macarons, and dot and slice and pinch and proof and sprinkle.
 They do it not because there’s a rush of hungry fans soon headed their way, which there undoubtedly is.
 They do it because in Winston-Salem, baking is more than business, or a calling, or even a gift.
 Here, baking is an art form.
+Meet three of these artists now.

-The Newcomer: Bobby Boy Bakeshop undefined
+Bobby Boy Bakeshop

-What it is: a charming, Instagram-worthy grab-and-go bakery complete with swanky honeycomb tiles, a black-and-white specials board, and more options than you have taste buds
+What it is: a charming, Instagram-worthy grab-and-go bakery complete with swanky honeycomb tiles, a black-and-white specials board, and more options than you have taste buds.

 Who they are: a pair of high-powered, classically trained Cordon Bleu pastry chefs with an international pedigree, husband-and-wife duo Lucia and John Bobby left the glamour (and grind) of five-star restaurant cuisine behind to launch a neighborhood bakery.
-The result is a posh hangout that allows them to feed their passion and still spend time with their two sons, thus the namesake Bobby boys
+The result is a posh hangout that allows them to feed their passion and still spend time with their two sons, thus the namesake "Bobby Boys".

 Why you’ll be back: The sheer delight of that endless display case.
 The coffee, the vibe, the revolving menu that never forgets a favorite, the white on white on white.
 The weight of the pastry in your hand.
 That first bite.
+Oh – did we mention the adjoined wine bar?

 Bobby Boy Bake Shop